manhcuong0312/SMB/README.md

 This could be easier to remember.
 However, users may already be familiar with the old hotkeys.
 Therefore, this add-on has integrated the old command keys so you can use both types of shortcuts in parallel.

+Starting from version 25.7 of this add-on, we added SMB hotkeys to a script category called "smb", allowing users to customize them through NVDA's Input Gestures dialog when the focus is on Sao Mai Braille window.

 That said, we still encourage you to use the new shortcuts because of the benefits they bring.

 # Translating add-on